-For consistency, we evaluated each platform using the same five criteria:
+For consistency, I evaluated each live chat service using the same five criteria:

 Affordability.
-Most of the apps on this list start at around $15/user/month and don't go higher than $100 except in the case of enterprise plans.
-Some are even free.
+Most of the apps on this list start at around $20/user/month and don't go higher than $100, except in the case of enterprise plans.
+Several are even free.

 Ease of setup and use.
 Live chat is designed to be user-friendly even if tech isn't your thing.
-That said, some vendors make the user experience more enjoyable than others.
-We made sure, through our testing, that each of these apps was easy enough to deploy and use without feeling like you were learning a new language.
+That said, some customer service chat software makes the user experience better than others.
+I made sure, during my testing, that each of these apps was easy enough to deploy and use without feeling like you were learning a new language.

 Integration capabilities.
-We made sure that our selected live chat apps integrated natively or through Zapier with popular CRM, helpdesk, marketing, and eCommerce platforms.
+I made sure that all my selected live chat apps integrated natively or through Zapier with popular CRM, help desk, marketing, and eCommerce platforms.

-Best customer support live chat app for overall ease of use and functionality
+Best customer support live chat app for overall functionality

 LiveChat (Web, Windows, Mac, iOS, Android)